University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 # **7.`kraken2`, `bracken` and `fastANI` results**

-In our samples `kraken2` identified reads as Salmonella enterica and `bracken` estimated that Salmonella enterica makes up ~99% of reads in all our samples.
+In our samples `kraken2` identified reads belonging to Salmonella and `bracken` estimated that it was the Salmonella enterica species that made up ~99% of reads in all our samples.
 Those tools tell you what is present and in what abundance.

-We then took the Salmonella enterica genome assemblies and compared them with a reference genome (that we already know is Salmonella enterica) using `fastANI`, we found that:
+We then took the Salmonella enterica genome assemblies and compared them with a reference genome (that we already know is Salmonella enterica) using `fastANI`, to confirm that the species present is Salmonella enterica.We found that:

 Across all our samples when compared to the reference, ANI = ~99% → all genomes are nearly identical to the reference genome.